Hines Global REIT Losses – Update on July 6, 2020

-For more information on how to recover your losses in Hines Global REIT, please press play on a short video.
+For more information on how to recover Hines Global REIT losses, please press play on a short video.

 According to SEC filings last month, the Board has authorized Hines Global REIT to declare a liquidating distribution on the Company’s common stock, in an amount per share equal to $0.0541667, to the Company’s stockholders of record at the close of business on December 31, 2018.